ls1intum/Artemis/docs/dev/guidelines/server-tests.rst

 3. Avoid using @MockBean
 =========================

-Do not use the ``@SpyBean`` or ``@MockBean`` annotation unless absolutely necessary, or possibly in an abstract Superclass.
-If you want to see why in more detail, take a look `here <https://www.baeldung.com/spring-tests>`__.
+Do not use the ``@SpyBean`` or ``@MockBean`` annotation unless absolutely necessary or possibly in an abstract Superclass. `Here <https://www.baeldung.com/spring-tests>`__ you can see why in more detail.
-Every time ``@MockBean`` appears in a class, the application context cache gets marked as dirty, meaning the runner will clean the cache after the test-class is done executing.
-The application context is restarted, which leads to a large overhead of an additional server start.
+Whenever``@MockBean`` appears in a class, the application context cache gets marked as dirty, meaning the runner will clean the cache after finishing the test class.
+The application context is restarted, which leads to an additional server start with runtime overhead.
+We want to keep the number of server starts minimal.

-Here is an example of how to replace a ``@SpyBean``.
-We wanted to test an edge case which is only executed if an ``IOException`` is thrown.
-We did this by mocking the service method and making it throw an Exception.
+Below is an example of how to replace a ``@SpyBean``.
+To test an edge case where an ``IOException`` is thrown, we mocked the service method so it threw an Exception.

 .. code-block:: java